Keep Washington Working Act

 Keep Washington Working

-- Financial aid information: We understand that students and their families may be hesitant to apply for state aid through the WASFA (Washington Application for State Financial Aid) or the FAFSA (Free Application for Federal Student Aid) (hyperlinked) due to their immigration status.
+We understand that students and their families may be hesitant to apply for state aid through the WASFA (Washington Application for State Financial Aid) or the FAFSA (Free Application for Federal Student Aid) due to their immigration status.
 Completing a WASFA or FAFSA helps colleges determine student eligibility for resident tuition and financial aid.
-Our Student Financial Services team can help students determine whether or not they are qualified to apply for the WASFA or FAFSA.
-As we are committed to protecting the confidentiality of the information and privacy of students and their families, we do not share personal information listed on the WASFA and FAFSA for immigration enforcement purposes without a legal requirement, such as a valid court order or judicial warrant.
+TCC’s Student Financial Aid team can help students determine whether or not they are qualified to apply for the WASFA or FAFSA.
+Information shared in the WASFA is protected by KWW.

 We know that recent federal announcements may be causing fear and anxiety for some members of our campus community.
 Please know that we are here to support you.
 Below are some resources that may be helpful: